Skip navigation

 Plasma Life Science

-In addition, new plasma sources are tested with standardised tests with regard to their biological efficacy and antimicrobial effectiveness.
-For this work, INP possess modern, well-equipped laboratories and an extensive research infrastructure.
+In addition, new medical plasma sources are tested with standardized protocols with regard to their safety, biological efficacy and antimicrobial effectiveness.
+For this work, the INP provides laboratories with comprehensive equipment and an extensive research infrastructure.

 TECHNOLOGICAL EQUIPMENT